jbock-java/jbock/README.md

 ````

 Note that `path` is a required parameter, because its type is not `Optional<Path>`.
-The correspondence of optional parameters to optional types,
-and required parameters to all other types, can also be made explicit by setting the
-`optional` attribute to `true`.
-The general rule is easy to remember by the slogan that *jbock never returns null*.
+The general rule regarding optional types is easy to remember by the slogan that
+*jbock never returns null*.

 After adding such a model class to your project,
 you have to **build once** to trigger the code generation.